Egyptians: Graeco-Roman period

 When Alexander died, a story began to circulate that Nectanebo II was Alexander's father.
 This made Alexander in the eyes of the Egyptians a legitimate heir to the native pharaohs.
 The new Ptolemaic rulers, however, exploited Egypt for their own benefit and a great social divide was created between Egyptians and Greeks.
 The local priesthood continued to wield power as they had during the Dynastic age.
 Egyptians continued to practice their religion undisturbed and largely maintained their own separate communities from their foreign conquerors.
 The language of administration became Greek, but the mass of the Egyptian population was Egyptian-speaking and concentrated in the countryside, while most Greeks lived in Alexandria and only few had any knowledge of Egyptian.

 The Ptolemaic rulers all retained their Greek names and titles, but projected a public image of being Egyptian pharaohs.
 Much of this period's vernacular literature was composed in the demotic phase and script of the Egyptian language.
 It was focused on earlier stages of Egyptian history when Egyptians were independent and ruled by great native pharaohs such as Ramesses II.
 Prophetic writings circulated among Egyptians promising expulsion of the Greeks, and frequent revolts by the Egyptians took place throughout the Ptolemaic period.
 A revival in animal cults, the hallmark of the Predynastic and Early Dynastic periods, is said to have come about to fill a spiritual void as Egyptians became increasingly disillusioned and weary due to successive waves of foreign invasions.

+The Egyptians waged rebellions against the Ptolemies, often caused by an unwanted foreign rule, and were involved in foreign and civil wars that led to the decline of the kingdom and its annexation by Rome.
+The most significant was the Great Theban Revolt (206–186 BC), which established an autonomous state ruled by native pharaohs in Upper Egypt.
+Egyptian leaders seized control of Thebes and much of Upper Egypt by 205 BC, severely weakening Ptolemaic control over Egypt.
+The Ptolemaic forces were defeated by the Roman Empire in the Battle of Actium (30 BC), marking the Conquest of Egypt.
+Nevertheless, Hellenistic culture continued to thrive in Egypt well after the Muslim conquest.
+The native Egyptian/Coptic culture continued to exist as well (the Coptic language itself was Egypt's most widely spoken language until at least the 10th century).

 When the Romans annexed Egypt in 30 BC, the social structure created by the Greeks was largely retained, though the power of the Egyptian priesthood diminished.
 The Roman emperors lived abroad and did not perform the ceremonial functions of Egyptian kingship as the Ptolemies had.
 The art of mummy portraiture flourished, but Egypt became further stratified with Romans at the apex of the social pyramid, Greeks and Jews occupied the middle stratum, while Egyptians, who constituted the vast majority, were at the bottom.
 Egyptians paid a poll tax at full rate, Greeks paid at half-rate and Roman citizens were exempt.